dotnet/docs-aspire/docs/whats-new/preview-5.md

 In addition to the package reference, some APIs were updated in preview 5.
 For more information, see [Application model changes](#application-model-changes).
 Some parameter names changed, while others were removed.

 All .NET Aspire NuGet package references should be upgraded to `8.0.0-preview.5.24201.12`.
-If you've created .NET Aspire apps using any of the previous templates, you'll want to update the _Extensions.cs_ file of the service defaults project to reflect the new APIs, as well as update the project file to reference the new NuGet packages.
+If you've created .NET Aspire projects using any of the previous templates, you'll want to update the _Extensions.cs_ file of the service defaults project to reflect the new APIs, as well as update the project file to reference the new NuGet packages.
 See [service defaults](../fundamentals/service-defaults.md) for the latest source updates.

 Additional considerations for upgrading to preview 5 include: